Cofree coalgebras and differential linear logic: Differential linear logic

 \subsection{Codereliction, cocontraction, coweakening}

 An alternative formulation of the differential structure in differential linear logic is in terms of \emph{codereliction, cocontraction} and \emph{coweakening} maps; see \cite{fiore} and \cite[\S 5.1]{blutecon}.
 This has the advantage of providing an appealing symmetry to the formulation of the syntax.
 In this section we briefly sketch the definition of these maps in the Sweedler semantics.
-Throughout linear logic means intuitionistic linear logic with the connectives ${!}, \otimes, \multimap$.
+First we recall the canonical commutative Hopf structure on ${!} V$ of \cite[\S 6.4]{sweedler}.